Ian and Ashley's Adoption Story: Look What God Has Done

 November 17, 2016

-As an adoption consultant with CAC, I have the crazy amazing gift of walking with hopeful adoptive parents during their adoption processes.
+As an adoption consultant, I have the crazy amazing gift of walking with hopeful adoptive parents during their adoption processes.
 In this space, you'll often find me sharing their stories because those are the stories I know to tell.
 But the adoption triad is not just composed of adoptive parents.
 Listening to the voices of adoptees and birth parents is absolutely essential in the conversation about adoption.
 I am honored to feature some of those voices on my blog this National Adoption Month!

 First up is my friend, Maribeth.
 She's been such an encouragement to me in our own adoption journeys.
 Several years ago, she shared her adoption story with our church community and I was one of many in tears hearing her speak.
 I am always struck by the way she views her own life story through a lens of love.
 Thank you, Maribeth, for sharing some of your story here!